How To Flush Or Clear DNS Cache On Android Devices

 Clearing the Google Chrome app cache resolves many DNS issues.
 So if the above method doesn’t work for you, you can clear the cache from Chrome’s App Info page.
 Here’s how to do it.

 1. On your Android phone, tap and hold the Google Chrome icon to open a quick shortcut menu.
-Tap on “i” or “App Info” option to open Chrome’s app setting page.
+Tap on the “i” or “App Info” option to open Chrome’s app settings page.

 2. Here, click on the “Clear data” option and then tap on “Clear cache”.
 This will clear all local cache stored on your Android device and possibly fix DNS-related issues as well.